dfinke/OutTabulatorView/README.md

 # What's New 1.1.0

-- File encoding changed to UTF8 to support characters like `æøå`
+- Thank you to [ViperTG](https://github.com/ViperTG) for the pull request : File encoding changed to UTF8 to support characters like `æøå`

 ```powershell
 Install-Module -Name OutTabulatorView